markman4897/GMTK_Gamejam_21/README.md

 - fix ball movement system so it doesn't glitch out on PC or phone

+- figure out centering of text on button somehow (maybe the font is shit or something -..-)

 ### Tasks:

 - make player spawn into level about 1s after it loads somehow